s4m98/CRTP/privilege-escalation/local-privilege-escalation.md

 {% endtabs %}

 ## Local Privilege Escalation - PrivEscCheck

+{% tabs %}
+{% tab title="PrivEscCheck" %}

-### Similarly, we can use PrivEscCheck (https://github.com/itm4n/PrivescCheck) for a nice summary of possible privilege escalation opportunities:
+Similarly, we can use PrivEscCheck (https://github.com/itm4n/PrivescCheck) for a nice summary of possible privilege escalation opportunities:

 ```powershell
 .
 C:\AD\Tools\PrivEscCheck.ps1
 Invoke-PrivescCheck
 ```
+{% endtab %}

 ## Hunt for Local Admin access
 ### Now for the next task, to identify a machine in the domain where studentx has local administrative access, use Find-PSRemotingLocalAdminAccess.ps1: